U.S. billionaire Ross Perot, who shook up 1990s presidential politics, dead at 89

 When General Motors bought controlling interest in EDS in 1984, Perot became the largest single shareholder of the world’s largest corporation.
 But he quickly clashed with top GM officials and two years later was paid $900 million to quit the GM board and relinquish control of EDS.

 In 1988 Perot started another data company, Perot Systems Corp.
 He took time off from the company for his political forays but when he returned to it in 1998 he saw the company’s profits nearly quadruple and long-term debt slashed by about half.
-He turned the company over to son Ross Jr. and Dell bought it in 2009 for $3.9 billion.
+He turned the company over to his son Ross Jr. and Dell bought it in 2009 for $3.9 billion.

 Perot said he liked to hire military veterans, especially those with combat experience, because of their leadership ability and ability to deal with pressure.
 American prisoners of war and those listed as missing in action in the Vietnam War became a key issue for Perot and he made several trips to Vietnam on their behalf.